Inflectra/rapise-documentation/docs/Guide/web_spy.md

 You can now refine the query to only find the items you want to test.

+!!! note
+    If you need to enter a non-breaking space in your search query (nbsp) you can do this by pressing `Shift-Space` key combination.

 ### Using CSS

 If you enter in the [CSS](css.md) selector to locate the table cells in the **CSS** box at the top (if the box is not visible use menu `Spy > CSS Enabled`).